mrahhal/Migrator.EF6/README.md

 This is really important for the following reasons (not really necessary to read):
 EF6 migrations implementation can read the connection string from `web.config` and that's why in an Asp.Net < 5 app we were able to just specify the connection's name and EF6 would fetch that.
 In EF7, migrations know about dependency injection and can instantiate a `DbContext` correctly, EF6 just activates the default ctor so we have to provide the connection string there.

+## More commands
+These commands do not exist in the normal migrator:

+#### `database truncate`:
+Truncates all tables in the database.
+This is basically 'database update 0'.

+#### `database recreate`:
+Truncates all tables then updates the database to the latest migration.
+This is basically a drop then update.
+Really helpful in development if you find yourself always dropping the database from SQL Server Object Explorer and then reapplying migrations.

 ## If you're working with Identity 3.0 RC1

 Check out [MR.AspNet.Identity.EntityFramework6](https://github.com/mrahhal/MR.AspNet.Identity.EntityFramework6).
 It enables you to use Identity 3.0 with EF6 (by using an EF6 provider for Identity instead of the EF7 one).